 French style is all about classic, high quality items.
 In addition to the many black outfits, Sally Fields also opted for some in grey and natural tones for Sylvie’s style.
 I would have never chosen a sequin blazer for work but paired with the neutral basics, I think it is an interesting option.

 I discovered a new favourite designer for gala outfits – Alexandre Vauthier.
 Sylvie wears an asymmetric green dress with a chunky gold bangle and covers up with a trench coat.
 Unfortunately, this dress seems to be sold out in green but Vauthier has another very beautiful one in a darker shade.
 I do have to admit, premium taste.
-But I have found two more options in green at lower price points.
+But I have found some more options in green at lower price points.

 Have you watched the show?
 What do you think about the outfits?
 Would you wear them?
 Let me know!